TalnUPF/praat_web/README.md

 A running example of Praat on the web can be found in http://taln.upf.edu/PraatOnTheWeb

-The link to the web application is http://kristina.taln.upf.edu/praatweb/ and it is described in our publication (Domínguez et al. 2016)

-### Demos

-* A demo is composed of the following elements defined by the administrator:
+### What Praat On the Web does:

+* The administrator intalls Praat On The Web and customizes the installation with:
-	- Some sample sound files (with maybe some input textgrids)
+	- Some sample sound files (with maybe some associated input textgrids)
 	- A set of scripts to run on the selected sound file (and textgrid).
 Scripts order can be specified in the configuration file.

-* The user selects the sound file (or uploads her own one),
+* Users can select one sound file (or upload their own one),
-* The user checks and sorts the scripts to run and runs them,
+* Users can check and sort the scripts to run and then they can run them over the selected sound file,
 * The system shows the result containing
 	- the sound file,
 	- the intensity and pitch
 	- the tiers of the final textgrid.

 * The user can then, navigate through the sound file, check the annotations or listen the sound.
 * The system uses another improvement that we did to Praat.
 The capacity to show multiple values (a features vector) for each interval or time point.
+The improvement is available in https://github.com/TalnUPF/praat/tree/upf

 ## Specifications